-- Place your camera in manual mode and set your aperture and shutter speed.
+- Place your digital camera in manual mode and set your aperture and shutter speed.

 - Take a few more sample shots, and check your histogram for burnt highlights or lost blacks.

-Once you’ve nailed the exposure, you need to be sure your focus, too, won’t slip around during the course of your image series.
+You’ve nailed the exposure.
+Now you need to be sure your focus won’t slip around during the course of your image series.
 Turn off the autofocus.

-Using auto-white balance will cause your camera to slightly adjust each time you click the shutter.
-This will lead to slightly different colour tones with each image in your panorama: not what you want.
+Using auto-white balance will cause your digital camera to adjust each time you click the shutter.
+This will lead to different color tones with each image in your panorama photo.
+Not what you want.

-Rather than dealing with that, select some other appropriate setting, sunny, cloudy, whatever, and stick with it.
+Rather than dealing with that, select some other appropriate setting.
+Sunny, cloudy, whatever.
+Pick one and stick with it.

 Making the Panoramic Images

-When you compose the first shot of your panorama, be sure to include a bit of extra space at both the top and bottom.
+When you take a panoramic photo, be sure to include a bit of extra space at both the top and bottom.
 This “dead space” will be needed later when you crop your final image.

-Foregrounds, just as in standard landscape photography, are important parts of panoramas.
-However, including foreground elements that are very close to your camera, may cause problems.
+Foregrounds, as in standard landscape photography, are important parts of panorama pictures.
+Including foreground elements that are very close to your camera may cause problems.

 Each time you pan your camera for the next shot, the front of your lens will move an inch or two.
-If your foreground is too close, that shift will appear, and your computer will not be able to stitch that part of the frame, resulting in weird, jagged shapes, and visual echoes.
+If your foreground is too close, that shift will appear.

-Rather, your foreground should be further back in your frame, several metres at least, far enough so your small changes in camera position won’t be obvious from one frame to the next.
+Your foreground should be further back in your frame.
+Keep it at least several meters away.
+It needs to be far enough so your small changes in camera position won’t be obvious from one frame to the next.

-It is possible to hand-hold and still create a good panorama.
-However, you need to be very careful to keep your camera level as you move across your scene.
-If you begin to tip or angle up or down, it may be impossible to later stitch the images together.
+It is possible to hand-hold and still create good panoramic pictures.
+You need to be very careful to keep your camera level as you move across your scene.
+If you begin to tip up or down, it may be impossible to stitch the images together later.

-Overlap each shot between 1/3rd and 1/2 of a frame.
-The overlap is what allows the computer to detect which images go where, so make sure to leave plenty.
+Overlap each shot between 1/3 and 1/2 of a frame.
+The overlap is what allows the computer to detect which images go where.
+So make sure to leave plenty of overlap.

-Move across the scene making as many images as necessary to fully capture the landscape.
+Move across the scene making as many images as necessary to capture the landscape.
+Take a breath.

-On your computer (I use Lightroom), go through each image in your series and confirm the White Balance of each image is appropriate and identical.
+On your computer (I use Lightroom), go through each image in your series.
+Check that the white balance of each image is appropriate and identical.

-If you shot in RAW, assuring White Balance continuity is as easy as checking that they each have the same colour temperature.
+If you shot in RAW, assuring white balance continuity is easy.
+Check that they each have the same color temperature.

 Check the numbers, if they aren’t all exactly the same, change them so they are.
 If you set your WB in camera, you can skip this step.

-Most post-processing programs like Lightroom and Photoshop can create panoramas.
-There are also specialty programs like PTGui which is designed to create enormous images involving hundreds of individual photos.
+There are also speciality programs like PTGui.
+This is designed to create enormous images involving hundreds of individual photos.

-If you really get into creating huge panoramas, by all means look into programs like PTGui, but for most users, Lightroom and Photoshop are all you will ever need.
+If you get into creating huge panorama landscapes, look into programs like PTGui.
+But for most users, Lightroom and Photoshop are all you will ever need.

 I’ll go through the steps in Lightroom:

-3. A preview window will pop up offering three options: Spherical, Cylindrical, and Perspective.
-For most simple panoramas, Cylindrical is best, but feel free to click back and forth between these options to find the best option for your image.
+3. A preview window will pop up offering three options—Spherical, Cylindrical, and Perspective.
+For most simple panorama photography, cylindrical is best.
+Feel free to click back and forth between these options to find the best option for your image.

 Once your image is cropped the way you want it, you can post-process as you would any other photo in your collection.

-Panoramic photos, are a great tool for those moments when a landscape is just too big, too dramatic, too epic to be captured in a single still.
+Knowing how to take a panoramic photo is a great skill for those moments when a landscape is just too big, too dramatic, too epic to be captured in a single still.

-When I first started shooting panoramas many years ago, I regularly overlooked simple things like remembering to remove my polarizer, or failing to assure the same White Balance from image to image.
+I first started shooting panoramic pictures many years ago.
+I regularly overlooked simple things like remembering to remove my polarizer.
+Or failing to assure the same white balance from image to image.